Vyral/mark-adams/_posts/2021-01-11-january-2020-richmond-home-price-update.md

 It ended 2020 just one basis point higher than the latest record low and currently stands at 2.86%, a full percentage point lower than one year ago.

 These ultra-low mortgage rates are driving an increase in demand.
-Unfortunately, sales are restricted due to...
+Unfortunately, sales are restricted due to…

 **2\.
 Record-low inventory**